Are you looking for the most insanely technical Devon Smillie BMX videos?

 Devon is a tech wizard and this video combines that tech with also some burly moves.

 The opening feeble up a ledge to manual to barspin drop is so wild with the ledge appearing to be at least 8-10 feet tall!

 From there the insanity continues in every single clip that makes it very clear that Devon put in work for this one.

 In 2016, Devon Smillie and Mike Manzoori competed against 5 other riders with 5 other filmers in the X Games Real BMX video contest.

 This contest has 6 riders each with their own filmer work together for a set amount of time to produce a minute thirty-second video that is then judged by a panel of judges.

 The result of this is combined with a bit of back story and judge reactions for each part, then all put together in a television broadcast.

 Devon’s part in 2016 was classic Smillie.
 Combined with the fantastic filming of Mike Mazoori, we have a really great entry into the competition.

-This video with Devon from FlyBikes and Tip Plus was released in celebration of Tip Plus becoming a distributor of FlyBikes products in the United States.
+This video with Devon from FlyBikes and Tip Plus was released to celebrate Tip Plus becoming a distributor of FlyBikes products in the United States.